dirtystylus/eleventy-test/posts/eleventy-building-image-gallery-photoswipe/index.md

 ### Masonry is here(ish)

-Ok so masonry support is only in Firefox for now, and you have to enable it with a flag.
+Ok so masonry support is on the horizon, but only in Firefox for now (and you have to enable it with a flag).
 So I still needed a basic grid for other CSS Grid-supporting browsers, and then I could use a `@supports` at-rule to implement my masonry code.
 I use a simple two-column grid, and set the images to use `object-fit: cover` so that the grid stays even with both horizontal and vertical images.

 ```css
 .gallery > ul {